-Pursuant to the Concession Agreement, the Government is entitled to appoint up to three commissioners to supervise SES ASTRA's compliance with the Concession Agreement and associated term sheet.
-Under the New Concession Agreement, the Government is entitled to appoint up to two commissioners.
+Pursuant to the Concession Agreement, the Government is entitled to appoint up to two commissioners.
 Currently, Luxembourg has two appointed commissioners who may participate in general meetings of SES ASTRA's shareholders and meetings of the Board of Directors or any of its committees.
 The commissioner may oppose any measure taken or envisaged by SES ASTRA that would, amongst others, be contrary to Luxembourg law or international conventions applicable to the Government, or compromise the exploitation of the concession or the public order of Luxembourg.
 The commissioner may oppose and suspend any measure taken by SES ASTRA.
 SES ASTRA has five days to appeal against any suspension failing which the suspension becomes a permanent veto.
 Appeals are to the cabinet of the Government which is required to decide any appeal within 21 days.

 The articles of incorporation of SES ASTRA may not be modified without the Government's prior written approval.
 The Government may only oppose any modifications of the articles of incorporation of SES ASTRA in the case where such changes (i) will be contrary to national law or international conventions or (ii) will compromise the exploitation of the Concession.
-In addition, under the Concession Agreement and the New Concession Agreement, certain allocations or transfers of shares of SES ASTRA require the Government's written approval.
+In addition, under the Concession Agreement, certain allocations or transfers of shares of SES ASTRA require the Government's written approval.